jasper22/DartSimpleChat/README.md

-DartSimpleChat
+Simple chat server/client written in Dart
 ==============

-Simple WebSockets, Streams, etc..
-Dart based server/client for chat
+ On server side I will use WebSockets, Streams

+ On client side it will be web_ui, Streams, etc..

+ Just learning Dart so it's a first try